ElisaElshamy/map/README.md

 # Install

 Head over to the map directory's index.html file.
-Run this file in your browser or visit "" to see Elisa's favorite restaurants on a Google Map.
+Run this file in your browser to see Elisa's favorite restaurants on a Google Map.
 Please make sure to have Javascript enabled as well as a connection to the internet.

 # How to use